bekirsch/HaploBlocks-Evaluation/README.md

 ## Install prerequisites

-You will need Python (version 3) with pip and the GNU scientific library (`gsl`) (for msprime/pyslim), as well as R (for plotting) and cmake (for SLiM).
+You will need Python (version 3) with pip and the GNU scientific library (`gsl`) (for msprime/pyslim), as well as R (for plotting), cmake (for SLiM) and GNU parallel (for multithreading if needed).
 To install these on Ubuntu:

 ```
-sudo apt-get install python3-pip libgsl-dev r-base-core cmake
+sudo apt-get install python3-pip libgsl-dev r-base-core cmake parallel
 ```

 ## Install python modules